beloglazov/openstack-centos-kvm-glusterfs/doc/src/openstack-centos-kvm-glusterfs-guide.md

 (@) `20-nova-install.sh`

-This script install Nova -- the OpenStack compute service, as well as the Qpid AMQP message broker.
+This script installs Nova -- the OpenStack compute service, as well as the Qpid AMQP message broker.
 The message broker is required by the OpenStack services to communicate with each other.

 ```Bash